KDZubester/SIOY/README.md

 ![image](https://user-images.githubusercontent.com/97060692/226996795-01627129-c33d-4b5e-a5e3-557b7ca6e7b3.png)

 ### Step 25
 Go back to the Arduino program and press the compile button again.
-The Output should show all white text and give information about how many bytes the sketch uses.
+The output should show all white text and give information about how many bytes the sketch uses.
 ![image](https://user-images.githubusercontent.com/97060692/226996853-33c220dd-5a86-4631-82b6-caee11035c03.png)